Panasonic Flashxpress Digital Small Toaster Oven In-depth Review

 The smaller fries had a bit of crispiness to them while the bigger and longer ones were just plain soft.
 Nonetheless, they weren’t dry, so we could still give them a 6.5/10 for texture.

 With such subpar colors and textures, our chef could only give the fries a 6.5/10 for taste.
+If we were to cook this for ourselves, we’d go with the highest possible temperature.

-6.0 Design: High Build Quality Only
+8.3 Design: High Build Quality

 In the Box